University Honors Program

 Study Abroad Petitions

-Students who would like participate in a semester program that is not pre-approved must petition the Study Abroad Office for a one-time program approval.
+Students who would like to participate in a semester program that is not pre-approved must petition the Study Abroad Office for a one-time program approval.
 This process must be started at least one year before the study abroad semester.
 Students wishing to petition for summer programming must submit a similar petition by March 1 in advance of any non-LMU summer program of that same year.
 Students must demonstrate a compelling academic reason to attend and follow the full administrative procedure starting with the Study Abroad Office.
 The petition must be pre-approved by the Study Abroad Office, the student's Associate Dean and the institution accreditation must be verified and approved by the Office of the Registrar.

 The Study Abroad Office strongly recommends that the full administrative petition process be completed before the student makes any payment to a non-approved program.